 Cocooning with your family fosters trust and bonding.
 You may be leaving your home less frequently for a while.
 Stock up on freezer meals or gift cards to your favorite take out places.
 It'll reduce stress not to have to worry about meals while you focused on your family.
 This is another area where you can involve your other children.
 Have them choose a few meals to freeze or places they'd like to get take out.
 If they're old enough, they can help with the cooking too.

 Bringing home your baby through adoption is exciting, but it can also be stressful.
 No one really knows what to expect.
-While you can't prepare for every possibility, working together as a family can alleviate fears and concerns.
+While you can't prepare your home for every possibility, working together as a family can alleviate fears and concerns about the new baby.
 You're all in the transition period together.
 Everyone will need time, but you'll find your new normal soon enough.